 If my child takes good care of their teeth, are dental sealants necessary?

 While ‘baby teeth’ are only temporary, they play an important role in your child’s permanent teeth and oral health in general.
 That is why we put so much focus on protecting them from decay.
-Dental sealants are an easy and painless way to provide extra protection children need from teeth cavities.
+Dental sealants are an easy and painless way to provide extra protection children need from tooth cavities.

 When should my child get sealants?